-Preparatory Acts or Behavior:

-Acts or preparation towards imminently making a suicide attempt.
-This can include anything beyond a verbalization or thought, such as assembling a specific method (e.g., buying pills, purchasing a gun) or preparing for one's death by suicide (e.g., giving things away, writing a suicide note).

-Have you taken any steps towards making a suicide attempt or preparing to kill yourself (such as collecting pills, getting a gun, giving valuables away or writing a suicide note)?
+Preparatory Acts or Behavior: Yes No Yes No Acts or preparation towards imminently making a suicide attempt.
+This can include anything beyond a verbalization or thought, such as assembling a specific method (e.g., Total # of Total # of buying pills, purchasing a gun) or preparing for one's death by suicide (e.g., giving preparatory preparatory things away, writing a suicide note). acts acts Have you taken any steps towards making a suicide attempt or preparing to kill yourself (such as collecting pills, getting a gun, giving valuables away or writing a suicide note)?
 If yes, describe: